Adventure Planning for Road Trips & Outdoor Travel (Step-by-Step Guide)

 Considering these factors, you can create a clear picture of what you want to get out of your adventure and start planning accordingly.

-Once you have considered the above factors, it's time to decide on the adventure or activity that you want to do.
 Let your imagination run wild, and choose something that excites you.

-Important: Are you in shape enough for your adventure?
+Are you in shape enough for your adventure?

 Research the activities you have planned and the physical demands they require.
 For example, suppose you're planning a multi-day backpacking trip.
 In that case, you'll need to be able to carry a heavy backpack for several miles each day.